 Generally, corporate ownership of an automobile creates an increased administrative burden for the employer.
 For example, the company needs to ensure the employee is keeping a log book; calculates the value of the taxable benefit based on personal use of the vehicle; makes proper payroll withholdings on the taxable benefit; and reports such benefits on T4 slips.

 On the other hand, employee ownership of an automobile may ease the administrative burden of the employer.
 For example, the company may pay a reasonable non-taxable allowance to an employee for the business use of his or her vehicle.
 The non-taxable allowance requires minimal calculations, no payroll withholdings and no T4 reporting.
-The CRA considers a reasonable allowance to be $0.54 per business kilometre on the first 5,000 km and $0.48 per km driven after that.
+The CRA website states that a reasonable allowance to be $0.59 per business kilometre on the first 5,000 km and $0.53 per km driven after that.
 It is important to note that the corporation cannot pay for any other vehicle expenses of the employee otherwise the CRA considers the per kilometre allowance plus the reimbursement of vehicle expenses to be a taxable allowance.

 While the above provides general comments on the ownership of an automobile, all of the facts and circumstances should be considered in making this determination.

 Employees in the construction industry often use protective equipment and clothing in order to safely complete their daily duties.
 The employee will not receive a taxable benefit if the employer supplies distinctive clothing that must be worn while performing the employment duties or provides special clothing designed to protect the employee from the hazards of employment.

 Alternatively, a non-taxable reimbursement or reasonable allowance may be paid to an employee for the purchase of protective clothing if it is required by law to be worn by the employees on the worksite.
 In addition, a non-taxable reimbursement or reasonable allowance may be paid to an employee for the cleaning of uniforms or clothing.